Turkey Country Summary

 World Bank: Control of Corruption Percentile Rank | 35 |

-Corruption remains a significant issue in Türkiye, as evidenced by its low ranking in Transparency International's Corruption Perceptions Index and the inadequacy of government mechanisms to address corruption among state officials.
-Despite reforms aimed at increasing transparency in public procurement, critics argue that favoritism persists in contract awards, particularly for projects linked to the ruling party.
-While Turkish law prohibits bribery and aligns with international standards, enforcement is inconsistent, and the country is under increased monitoring for deficiencies in combating money laundering and terrorist financing.
+Corruption remains a significant issue in Türkiye, as evidenced by its low ranking in Transparency International's Corruption Perceptions Index and inadequate government mechanisms for investigating and punishing corruption.
+Despite reforms aimed at increasing transparency in public procurement, critics argue that favoritism persists in awarding contracts to companies aligned with the ruling party.
+While Turkish law prohibits bribery and aligns with international standards, enforcement is inconsistent, and Türkiye has been placed under increased monitoring by the Financial Action Task Force due to deficiencies in its anti-money laundering and counter-terrorist financing measures.

 Economy